-From Python, the nourses library is responsible for consulting the terminfo database and determining how to interact with the terminal.
-This interaction with the nourses library is typically performed from the \curses, \curses\panel, and \readline C extensions.
+From Python, the neurses library is responsible for consulting the terminfo database and determining how to interact with the terminal.
+This interaction with the neurses library is typically performed from the \eurses, \eurses\panel, and \readline C extensions.
 These C extensions are wrapped by the user-facing curses and readline Python modules.
 And these Python modules can be used from various functionality in the Python standard library.
 For example, the readline module is used to power pdb.